 QK-A027 AIS Receiver

-with GPS, WiFi, NMEA out and SeaTalk in
+with GPS, WiFi, NMEA out and SeaTalk Input

 Another innovation is simultaneous WiFi, NMEA and USB output.
 Considerably improving on versatility and flexibility.

-The integral WiFi can connect up to seven devices and in response to customer feedback the GPS is now optional.
+The integral WiFi can connect up to seven devices.

-All this functionality comes in our trademark compact aluminium enclosure with the usual 1 year guarantee and is available exclusively to our Distributors at the same ridiculously low price as the QK-A026 until Jan 2018.
+All this functionality comes in our trademark compact aluminium enclosure with the usual 1 year guarantee.

 Full specification and instruction documents are on the website now and for further information please email me, firstname.lastname@example.org.